Daniel J. Frey

 There are no magical words to stop this fear.

-No magical incantation of phrase that will turn our life from darkness and seek the light.
+No magical incantation or phrase will turn our lives from darkness and seek the light.

 For those of us who live in the light, all we can do is keep the door open.